Stage name: Euphony and ease of remembrance

 Some performers and artists may choose to simplify their name to make it easier to spell and pronounce, and easier for others to remember.
-For instance, Fall Out Boy vocalist and guitarist Patrick Stump removed the "h" from his original name, Stumph.
-It was still pronounced "stump", but the change ensured his audience wouldn't think to pronounce it "stumf".
-Singer Jason Derulo uses the phonetic spelling of his given name, Jason Desrouleaux.
-Australian actress Yvonne Strahovski adopted a phonetic spelling of her surname Strzechowski as her stage name upon working in the United States.
+For instance, Fall Out Boy vocalist and guitarist Patrick Stump removed the "h" from his original surname, Stumph.
+It was still pronounced "stump", but the change ensured his audience would not think to pronounce it "stumf".
+Singer Jason Derulo (known for announcing his name in many of the introductions of his songs) uses the phonetic spelling of his given name, Jason Desrouleaux.
+Australian actress Yvonne Strahovski adopted a phonetic spelling of her Polish surname, Strzechowski, as her stage name upon moving to the United States.
+American stand-up comedian Louis C.K. adopted his stage name from the phonetic spelling of his Hungarian surname, Székely.

 Andy Warhol dropped an "a" from his original name, Warhola, while couturier Yves Mathieu-Saint-Laurent dropped the first of his two surnames.
 Rodolfo Alfonso Raffaello Piero Filiberto Guglielmi adopted the stage name Rudolph Valentino in part because American casting directors found his original surname difficult to pronounce.
 Singer George Michael (the son of a Greek Cypriot restaurateur in North London) was born Georgios Kyriacos Panayiotou.

 Some surnames may carry unfortunate connotations.
 Hal Linden, born Harold Lipshitz, adopted his stage name for fear that the embedded obscenity in his original surname could cost him work.
 Ralph Lauren's brother (who was his guardian) changed their family name from Lifshitz for a similar reason: fear of mockery.
-Duran Duran's Nick Rhodes, born Nicholas James Bates, changed his name to escape childhood ridicule (as a child, children would often tease him by calling him "Master Bates"; he adopted the surname "Rhodes" after a brand of keyboard).
+Duran Duran's Nick Rhodes, born Nicholas James Bates, changed his name to escape childhood ridicule (as a child, children would often tease him by calling him "Master Bates"); he adopted the surname "Rhodes" after the keyboard manufacturer of the same name.
 Diana Dors was born Diana Fluck (one letter away from a profanity); this prompted her to change her name to a more benign one in order to avoid an accidental obscenity (which could have been exacerbated by her status as a sex symbol).